axelrogg/axelrogg.github.io/src/pages/posts/LU-Factorization-Oversimplified.md

 ---
-layout: post
+layout: ../../layouts/PostLayout.astro
-title:  "LU Factorization Oversimplified"
+title: LU Factorization Oversimplified
+description: An oversimplification of a technique to solve systems of linear equations
+created_at: 2024-07-27
+last_updated_at: 2024-12-28
+tags: [circuit-simulation, code]
 ---

 # Introduction